CodeSteel/Boom/README.md

 ### **start [project]**

-Starts a Create-Inc project.
-Only works for Create-Inc projects running on Windows.
-Optionally, you can specify a `project` name.
+Start's a project environment.
+Only works on Windows.
+Make sure your cursor is at the center of the newly opened terminal window.

 ### **pulls**